MacWallet/MacWallet/README.md

 - Mike Hearn (Father of bitcoinj) for support
 - Hive Developers for creating BitcoinJFramework
-- Michèle, Filipe M. Oliveira for translations
+- Michèle, Filipe M. Oliveira and Marty Lamoureux for translations
+- Kevin Eichhorn for the Icon